DroneLeaf/petal-app-manager/petals.md

     ```bash
     cd .. # if in `my-petal` directory
     git clone https://github.com/DroneLeaf/petal-app-manager.git
+    git clone --recurse-submodules https://github.com/DroneLeaf/leaf-mavlink.git mavlink
     ```

-    Next add `petal-app-manager` to your petal's dev dependancies
+    Next add `petal-app-manager` and `leaf-pymavlink` to your petal's dev dependancies

     ```toml
-    [tool.pdm.dev-dependencies]
+    [dependency-groups]
     dev = [
+        "pytest-cov>=6.2.1",
+        "-e file:///${PROJECT_ROOT}/../mavlink/pymavlink/#egg=leaf-pymavlink",
-        "-e file:///path/to/petal-app-manager/#egg=petal-app-manager",
+        "-e file:///${PROJECT_ROOT}/../petal-app-manager/#egg=petal-app-manager",
     ]
     ```

-    This enables your petal's intellisense to pick up changes that you make to `petal-app-manager`
+    This enables your petal's intellisense to pick up changes that you make to `petal-app-manager` and/or `leaf-pymavlink`

 > [!TIP]
 > You may use relative paths for your `petal-app-manager`